marc-dantas/lyon/markdown_docs/examples.md

 ### Example: Running files

-- main.lyon
+main.lyon
 ```
 outln "From main.lyon!"
 var "a"
-val "the value from main"
+val "The value from main"
-loadvar "a"
+load_var "a"
 outln "A = @SPACE"
-run "other.lyon"
+call "other.lyon"
 ```

-- other.lyon
+other.lyon
 ```
-outln "From other"
+outln "From other.lyon!"
 var "b"
-val "the value from b"
+val "The value from b"
-loadvar "b"
+load_var "b"
 outln "B = @SPACE"
 ```